raw-phil/csd-scan/README.md

 - URL passed with `-u` or `--url` flag, is the url that indicate where scan for the vulnerability

 - ERROR_URL passed with `-e` or `--error-url`, is the url used to inject the second request in the body of the first.
 A GET request to this url MUST return an error status code ( from 400 to 599 ).
-This is necessary to determine if the body of the first request affects the response of the second request, which should return a different status code than the second request to the root path.
+This is necessary to determine if the body of the first request affects the response of the second request, which should not return an error code.